Nurse puts a band aid on a girl after COVID-19 vaccine

 Our vision

-Our goals are saving lives and reducing the impacts of COVID-19 on children and the community now and into the future.
+Our goal is to save lives and reduce the impacts of COVID-19 on children and the community now and into the future.
 Our contributions to the global effort to fight the pandemic will mean better vaccines, treatments, access, prevention and outcomes.